Magic lantern: Choreutoscope and phenakistiscope-type systems

 Versions of the magic lantern were used to project transparent variations of the phénakisticope.
 These were adapted with a mechanism that spins the disc and a shutter system.
 Duboscq produced some in the 1850s and Thomas Ross patented a version called "Wheel of life" in 1869 and 1870.

-The Choreutoscope was invented around 1866 by the Greenwich engineer J. Beale and demonstrated at the Royal Polytechnic.
-It projected six pictures from a long slide and used a hand-cranked mechanism for intermittent movement of the slide and synchronized shutter action.
+The Choreutoscope was purportedly invented around 1866 by the Greenwich engineer John Beale, and demonstrated at the Royal Polytechnic.
+It projected six pictures and used a hand-cranked mechanism for intermittent movement and synchronized shutter action.
 The mechanism became a key to the development of the movie camera and projector.
 The Choreutoscope was used at the first professional public demonstration of the Kinetoscope to explain its principles.

 An "Optical Instrument" was patented in the U.S. in 1869 by O.B.
 Brown, using a phenakistiscope-like disc with a technique very close to the later cinematograph; with Maltese Cross motion; a star-wheel and pin being used for intermittent motion, and a two-sector shutter.

 Life in the lantern - Bio-Phantoscope

 John Arthur Roebuck Rudge built a lantern for William Friese-Greene with a mechanism to project a sequence of seven photographic slides.
 Reports say it was made in 1872, but also 1875 and (most likely) 1882.
 The surviving slides show a man removing his head with his hands and raising the loose head.
 The photographed body belonged to Rudge and Friese-Greene posed for the head.
 The slides probably provided the very first trick photography sequence projection.
-Friese-Greene's demonstrated the machine in his shop, until the police ordered him to remove it when it attracted too large a crowd.
+Friese-Greene demonstrated the machine in his shop, until the police ordered him to remove it when it attracted too large a crowd.